forcedotcom/lwc-playground-export/README.md

-# playground-export
+# Playground Export CLI Plugin

-This is a CLI plugin to download your LWC Playground projects and optionally convert them to an SFDX project.
+This is a CLI plugin to download your [LWC Playground](https://developer.salesforce.com/docs/component-library/tools/playground) projects and optionally convert them to an SFDX project.

 To install the plugin run: